Tool Integration Guide

 Available Tools

 Agent5ive provides a comprehensive set of search tools that allow your agents to find and retrieve information from various sources.
-These tools enhance your agent's ability to provide accurate and up-to-date information.
+These tools enhance your agent's ability to provide accurate and up-to-date information in both text and voice conversations.

 Available Search Tools: